holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         }

         struct FetchPoolInfo {
-            // Total number of bytes expected to be received through fetches
+            // Total number of bytes expected to be received through fetches.
             op_bytes_to_fetch: usize,
-            // Total number of ops expected to be received through fetches
+            // Total number of ops expected to be received through fetches.
             num_ops_to_fetch: usize,
         }
         ```